jamesmccomish/my-website/content/lamps/lamps.md

     <img src="sputnik-on.jpg" alt="Sputnik" loading="lazy" style="width: 100%;">
     <img src="a1.jpg" alt="A1" loading="lazy" style="width: 100%;">
 </div>
-<figcaption style="margin-top: 0.5em; font-style: italic; color: #666; font-size: 0.8em; text-align: center;">4 Lamps from the Trinity series.
+<figcaption>4 Lamps from the Trinity series.
 Clockwise TL: Riot Van, Jellyfish, Sputnik, A1</figcaption>
 <div style="margin-bottom: 1em;"></div>

 <p>
 By the end of 2019 the lamps had levelled up from a hobby to a side income, and I was selling them and attending a lot of design events and markets around Barcelona.
-The lamps themselves were getting more adventurous, and since I was now selling them, the process of making them had to get a lot better too.
+The lamps themselves were getting more adventurous, and since people were actually buying them, the process of making them had to get a lot better too.
 Both those things were problems cause I was still working out of my bedroom.
 I had a corner dedicated to setting concrete, a desk for cutting metal, and then decided that I needed a second workbench for assembly more than a bed, so I sold that and built a standing desk with a 70cm wide truck bed below for sleeping.
 </p>

 <div style="display: flex; gap: 4px; width: 100%;">